natalieliu8/render/README.md

 Language: C++
 Simple program for class where without using classes, pointers, etc. you had to render a block of text w/ provided line maximums.
-E.g, if you were to input the statement "I like cats" with a provided line maxium of 4, it would reutrn:
+E.g, if you were to input the statement "I like cats" with a provided line maxium of 4, it would return:
 "I
 like
 cats"